-Pollination syndromes chart.
+Pollination syndromes chart (above).
 Floral attributes associated with different types of pollinators.
 Under symmetry, "regular" means that a flower has radial symmetry; "irregular" means that a flower has bilateral symmetry.
 Note: If you are using a small device and cannot see the whole table, you can scroll horizontally to see additional columns.
 Modified from Pollinator Syndrome Traits Table at the USDA Forest Service Celebrating Wildflowers website and Rosas-Guerrero et al. (2014), table S1.

 Pollination in the fossil record